 In-hospital call is a valuable experience in the professional development of resident physicians, and is one mechanism for placing the resident in a position of increased responsibility for patients.
 On-call duty in the hospital is one of the requirements of the ACGME for an accredited neurology residency.
-Our program was an early adopter of the night-float system, and for that reason the number of overnight calls each resident has each month is greatly reduced.
-Neurology residents take in-house call at Yale-New Haven Hospital (YNHH) only on Saturdays.
+Our program was an early adopter of the night-float system, and as of July 2017, there are no in-house 24 hour call shifts.
 There is a home call system at the VA.

 There are 2 night-float residents at YNHH.
 There is a dedicated resident that covers all of the inpatient Neurology services, including the Neuro-ICU, at 5:30PM on the weekdays.
 The second night-float resident responds to all consults in the hospital.
 The resident arrives at 7:30PM on the weekdays and Sunday and receives sign-out from the Second Consult Resident (evaluated all inpatient and pediatric consults on Weekdays) and the Emergency Room Consult Resident (evaluates all consults and stroke codes in the adult ER).
 The three consult residents help each other distribute the sometimes heavy workload during the busy evening hours.